IQAIcom/prompt-weaver/README.md

 3. Estimate resource requirements

 ## Additional Notes
 This is a high-priority project that requires careful attention to detail and stakeholder communication.
+We need to ensure all deliv...
 ```

 This example demonstrates: